Tuesday, October 18, 2011

 I had success in high school at the state level and eventually became a state champion.
 As sweet as the victory was, I couldn’t forget about my sixth grade goal of placing at a national tournament.
 I took the plunge and decided to wrestle in college.
 It didn't take long for me to realize that college wrestling is a different animal.

-I always got nervous when I heard my name announced indicating that it was time to head to my mat assignment.
-“Let my final tournament begin”, I thought to myself as I heard my name come across the booming loud speakers.
-When I arrived at my assigned mat, I looked over and evaluated my competition.
-He appeared to be bigger, stronger, and more confident than I. He was nationally ranked and expected to be an All-American.
-Most people who knew the sport expected him to cruise through his first match--yes, against me.
-Lacking confidence, I looked across the coliseum and spotted my dad who had worked his way into a front row seat.
+I looked across the coliseum and spotted my dad who had worked his way into a front row seat.
 Seeing him gave me confidence.
 The look on his face communicated that he really expected me to win.
 What was wrong with him?!
 Had he already forgotten about all of the other years?
-Did he really expect that this year would be different?
+Did he really expect that this year would bring a different outcome?

 I was taken aback by his boldness.
 I think the entire section of the coliseum heard him.
 How embarrassing it would have been for him to boldly support me only to watch me come up short again.
 He believed in me, and it did something in me.
 The words that carried across the floor of the coliseum and overpowered the voices of hundreds of other fans ignited something that needed to be lit.